mattrussi/gitlab-com-runbooks/docs/uncategorized/wiz-runtime-sensor.md

 The correct credentials were used to pull the container image

-### Verify you installed the Runtime Sensor using the correct credentials to pull the container image:
+### Verify you installed the Runtime Sensor using the correct credentials to pull the container image

     Retrieve the values you used for imagePullSecret.username and imagePullSecret.password, in either the helm install command or the YAML file.
     Refer to get the Runtime Sensor image pull key from wiz to obtain the correct values that should be used for imagePullSecret.username and imagePullSecret.password.